 But, that doesn’t mean it’s happening with all authors everywhere.

-I didn’t stop being a bookworm when I started writing books.
+I didn’t stop being a bibliophile when I started writing books.
 Just like a person can be someone’s child and another’s parent at the same time, I’m now a reader and an author, and being an author has expanded, not diminished, my perspective as a reader.

 I can’t get away from what I am.
 Just as readers all over are my fellow readers, authors all over are my fellow authors, whether I personally know them or not.
 Whenever I read or share my thoughts on a book I didn’t write, I, consequently, am reading and sharing about a fellow author’s work, doing so with the heart of an author from the perspective of a reader.